Why You Should Stay With Us...

 Course #1: Scrambled farm fresh eggs with fried sage and chives

-Course #2: Homemade granola (with rolled oats, wheat bran, oat bran, dried cherries, pumpkin seeds, sunflower seeds, fennel seeds, flax seeds, and local honey) served over fresh goats milk yogurt or kefir and fresh seasonal berries
+Course #2: Homemade granola (with rolled oats, wheat bran, oat bran, dried cherries, sunflower seeds, fennel seeds, flax seeds, and local honey) served over fresh goats milk yogurt or kefir and fresh seasonal berries from the garden

 Example Breakfast #3

-Course #1: Healthy blueberry breakfast cake with lemongrass and peach-rosemary jam
+Course #1: Healthy blueberry breakfast cake with lemongrass and apricot jam

 Course #2: Lemony quinoa with maple-sauteed apples